John Waters (columnist)

-John Augustine Waters (born 28 May 1955) is an Irish columnist and author.
-He started his career with music and politics magazine, Hot Press, and also wrote for the Sunday Tribune newspaper.
-He later edited the social magazine In Dublin, and the investigative and current affairs magazine Magill.
-He became a regular columnist at the Irish Times and then the Irish Independent, while authoring some works on non-fiction, and developed The Whoseday Book which raised 3 million euros for charity.
+John Augustine Waters (born 28 May 1955) is a far-right Irish columnist, political candidate, journalist and author.
+He started his career with the music and politics magazine Hot Press, and the Sunday Tribune newspaper.
+He later edited the social magazine In Dublin and the investigative and current affairs magazine Magill.
+He became a regular columnist at the Irish Times and Irish Independent, while authoring some works on non-fiction, and developed The Whoseday Book which raised 3 million euros for charity.
 He has also been a member of the Broadcasting Authority of Ireland.

-Waters was an unsuccessful independent candidate in the 2020 Irish general election for Dún Laoghaire constituency.
+Waters was an unsuccessful independent candidate in the 2020 Irish general election for the Dún Laoghaire constituency.
+He was an unsuccessful candidate for the Midlands–North-West constituency at the 2024 European Parliament election.